Andrej Lemanis: Australia national team

 Lemanis then led the team through the FIBA qualification system.
-Australia went 10 and 2 during the qualification phase, finishing first in their group and taking the number one ranking in to the 2019 FIBA World Cup draw.
+Australia went 10–2 during the qualification phase, finishing first in their group and taking the number one ranking in to the 2019 FIBA World Cup draw.

 In 2019, Lemanis again lead the Boomers at the World Cup in China.
 The team won all 3 games in the opening round and both games of the second round, meaning they qualified as the number one team from their section.
-Australia then went on to beat the Czech Republic 82 to 70 meaning that for the first time in their history Australia had won 6 straight games at a World Cup or Olympics tournament - a significant achievement.
-The team was again playing for a medal.
-They lost in double overtime to eventual champions Spain in the semi final and lost to France in the bronze medal game, meaning they finished fourth.
+Australia then went on to beat the Czech Republic 82–70 meaning that for the first time in their history Australia had won 6 straight games at a World Cup or Olympics tournament.
+The team lost in double overtime to eventual champions Spain in the semi-final and lost to France in the bronze medal game, meaning they finished fourth.
 Once again, equalling Australia's best ever finish at a Men's World Cup.

 On 27 November 2019, Brett Brown replaced Lemanis as head coach of Australia national team.

-Lemanis is currently the winningest Coach in Australian Men's Basketball history, going 35 and 9 (79.5%) in his tenure as head Coach of the Boomers.
-In major tournaments (Olympics and World Cup), Lemanis' record is 14 and 8 (64%).
+Lemanis is currently the winningest coach in Australian Men's Basketball history, going 35–9 (79.5%) in his tenure as head Coach of the Boomers.
+In major tournaments (Olympics and World Cup), Lemanis' record is 14–8 (64%).

-When Lemanis was appointed as the Australian National Coach in 2013, Australia had a FIBA ranking of 11.
+When Lemanis was appointed as the Australian national coach in 2013, Australia had a FIBA ranking of 11.
 When he departed in November 2019, he had taken the country to a FIBA World ranking of 3 - its highest ever.

 Lemanis was the first coach in the history of Australian basketball to have recorded a victory against the USA at senior level.
-The Boomers beat Team USA in a World Cup lead up game in Melbourne on August 25th, 2019.
+The Boomers beat USA in a World Cup lead up game in Melbourne on August 25, 2019.
 The game was played at Marvel Stadium in front of 52,000 fans.
-The Boomers won the game 98 - 94.
+The Boomers won the game, 98–94.

+Personal life

+Lemanis was born in Melbourne to Latvian parents who had immigrated to Australia after the Soviet invasion of Latvia during World War II.
+He was taught basketball by his father and started playing at the age of six.

+Lemanis graduated from the University of Melbourne with a commerce degree in 1990.